mcsee/Software-Design-Articles/Articles/Opinion/Reputation and Trust. Rely on Others/readme.md

 A.I. could automate reputation management, predicting reputational damage or gains based on real-time data analysis.

-But as with any algorithmic system, there’s the risk of reinforcing biases and unjust penalties.
+But as with any algorithmic system, there's the risk of reinforcing biases and unjust penalties.
 Quantum computing could enhance cryptographic protocols to secure reputational data, but it could also lead to new forms of hacking and identity manipulation.

 Humanity and the mechanisms that measure reputation and trust will both keep changing.